 I suggest catching a bus from Amalfi to Agerola and asking the driver to let you off at the Bomerano stop.

 Make sure you have an idea of where it is, so you don’t miss it for some reason.

 The Path of the Gods ends at Nocelle, the upper part of Positano.

 It will take approximately 3-5 hours to walk along the 8 km gently sloping downhill trail from Bomerano to Nocelle.

-You can then make your way down to Positano via a large number of steps.
+You can then make your way down to Positano via a large number of steps to the town.

 You can catch a bus down from Nocelle to Positano if you want to take it easy.
-Then again you could be waiting for ages if you do.
+Then again you could be waiting for a long time if you do.

 Relax for a while in beautiful Positano before catching a ferry back to Amalfi.

 Make sure you bring a map with you, so you know where you are on the Path of the Gods.

 A better and more enjoyable way to experience the Path of the Gods may be to get an experienced guide to take you on the walk of the Gods, so you don’t miss out on anything.